Don't miss out on our upcoming announcements, season updates, promotions, or special one-night-only events!

 Tenor

 William is an emerging artist with an expressive, clarion sound.
 Frequently sought after as a soloist and collaborator, he has performed leading roles ranging from Bacchus in Strauss’ Ariadne auf Naxos to Rodolfo in Puccini’s La Bohème.
-Most recently heard as Froh in Das Rheingold with the Miami Music Festival, William has also performed the roles of Erik in Der Fliegende Höllander and Canio in I Pagliacci with Vegas City Opera.
+Most recently heard as Marcos in Behold the Man with Opera Las Vegas, William has interpreted Froh in Das Rheingold with the Miami Music Festival, as well as Erik in Der Fliegende Höllander and Canio in I Pagliacci with Vegas City Opera.
 Happy to be returning to Opera Las Vegas, William has previously performed the roles of Jaffet in Benjamin Britten’s Noye’s Fludde and Geppetto in John Davies’ Pinocchio.

 Soprano